Symplectically-invariant soliton equations from non-stretching geometric curve flows: Introduction

 For example, there are exactly two different Riemannian symmetric spaces with the structure $G/SO(n)$, as given by $G=SO(n+1)$ and $G=SU(n)$ (see, \eg/ \Ref{Helgason}).
-For curves in these two spaces, the components of the Cartan connection in a parallel frame yield $n-1$ covariants that satisfy vector mKdV equations and vector SG equations with a $SO(n-1)$ invariance group when the curve undergoes certain non-stretching geometric flows \cite{AncoSIGMA} (see also \Ref{SandersWang}).
+For curves in each of these two spaces, the components of the Cartan connection in a parallel frame yield $n-1$ covariants that satisfy vector mKdV equations and vector SG equations with a $SO(n-1)$ invariance group when the curve undergoes certain non-stretching geometric flows \cite{AncoSIGMA} (see also \Ref{SandersWang}).
 This derivation geometrically accounts for the two different rotationally-invariant vector versions of the mKdV and SG equations obtained from symmetry-integrability classifications \cite{SokolovWolf,AncoWolf}.

 In the present paper, we geometrically derive symplectically-invariant multi-component soliton equations from non-stretching curve flows in the Riemannian symmetric spaces $Sp(n+1)/Sp(1)\times Sp(n)$ and $SU(2n)/Sp(n)$.
 These two geometries happen to share the same symplectic equivalence group $Sp(1)\times Sp(n-1)$ for parallel framings of arclength-parameterized curves.
 One main motivation for our work is the absence to-date of any symmetry-integrability classifications for multi-component versions of mKdV or SG equations with symplectic invariance.
+Other work \cite{Tsuchida} with a similar motivation to ours has recently found multi-component symplectically-invariant mKdV and SG equations of derivative type by considering certain algebraic reductions of integrable matrix systems.
+These derivative-type soliton equations have a different form of nonlinearity (exhibiting, in particular, a different scaling symmetry) than the multi-component soliton equations obtained from our results.